 Chelsea – New York Eats

-This place is perfect for a quiet meal or some alone time, as it is apparently never overrun with people.
+Enjoy a quiet meal at M Thai, as it is never overrun with people.

 L.I.C.
 (Long Island City) – New York Eats

 Before I moved to Chicago, I lived in Long Island City (L.I.C.), which is the Queens neighborhood closest to Manhattan.
-It is only 2-3 short stops from midtown Manhattan on the #7 or E trains.
-I loved the 6 years I spent there and I cried when I left for Chicago.
-This neighborhood began its boom in 2005 which continues today.
+It is only 2-3 short stops from midtown Manhattan on the #7 or E trains and its boom in 2005 continues today.
 There are new restaurants and bars stretching from the East River and Vernon Blvd to Court Square.

 John Brown Smokehouse is slinging Kansas City-style barbecue and it is fabulous.
 I tried the ribs, burnt ends (a signature item) and the mac ‘n cheese which are all great.